Weekly US jobless claims rise for the first time in a month

-WASHINGTON (AP) — More Americans applied for employment benefits last week following three straight weeks of declines.
+WASHINGTON (AP) — More Americans applied for unemployment benefits last week following three straight weeks of declines.

 The four-week average for claims, which compensates for weekly volatility, fell by 10,500 to 243,250.
 It was the second straight week of declines after rising for five straight weeks as the omicron variant of the coronavirus spread, disrupting business in many parts of the U.S.